vipulmane6498/Medicine-Reminder-App/README.md

 This app describes that petient will give the input of medicine names, quantities & time for medicines to take and accordingly website will send the reminders.

-In this web page I have used HTML, CSS & JavaScript tehnologies.
+To create this web page I have used HTML, CSS & JavaScript tehnologies.

 Link to access: https://vipulmane6498.github.io/Medicine-Reminder-App/